YzyLmc/skill_wrapper/README.md

-# SkillWrapper: Autonomously Learning Interpretable Skill Abstractions with Foundation Models
+# SkillWrapper: Generative Predicate Invention For Skill Abstraction

 ## Installation
 This codebase relies on `openai`, `pytorch`, and `sentence_transformer`.
 Try installing them by: